bertofurth/Seagate-Central-Samba/README.md

     mount error(112): Host is down
     Refer to the mount.cifs(8) manual page (e.g. man mount.cifs) and kernel log messages (dmesg)

-As mentioned, these problems arise because the Seagate Central's native samba software allows connections using SMBv1.0 which has a number of known security vulnerabilities.
+This problem arises because modern versions of the cifs tools, which allow linux systems to connect to samba NAS devices, do not by default use the SMBv1.0 protocol.

-The version of samba software on the Seagate Central, v3.5.16, does in theory suport disabling SMBv1.0 and using only SMBv2.1 however in practise it doesn't work well.
+The version of samba software on the Seagate Central, v3.5.16, does in theory suport manually disabling SMBv1.0 and using only SMBv2.1 however in practise it doesn't work well.
 Versions of samba software v4.x and later are generally considered to support SMBv2.1 and higher properly.
 Samba versions v4.13 and higher deprecate support for much of SMBv1.0.